 RD: Eye contact is a great ice breaker especially for women who are too afraid to make the approach and I get it.
 Guys have had more experience with approaching women… you know, throw a piece of spaghetti on the wall and see what sticks, haha.
 I always say making eye contact is a great ice breaker.
 Make that eye contact, look away and then make that eye contact again to see if there’s that connection.
 Typically that should be enough to get an approach or otherwise, level it up to a smile and say, “Hi.”
 I know people are afraid of rejection but it is just a greeting.

-Photography by Justin Borucki
+Photography by: Photography by Justin Borucki